 Checking out resources on how to write a proposal may also be helpful.

 As you begin the last third of your study plan you should begin planning for the final project.
-This will include identifying a topic and choosing a project supervisor (if you need help identifying a supervisor for your topic, contact the MA-IS Office).
+This will include identifying a topic and choosing a project supervisor from the list of MAIS faculty.
+Each name in the MA-IS faculty list is hyperlinked to a page indicating that faculty member’s specific academic expertise and supervisory interests.
+If students need help identifying a supervisor for their topic, they are encouraged to contact the MA-IS Office.

 Before commencing your final project, the completion of both core courses is required, as well as completion of all the courses to be applied toward your focus area(s), and your electives as outlined in your study plan.

 You should review your notes from MAIS 602 on how to make a good project proposal, and then start reading material which would assist you with your project.